efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 * using a **"provider declaration"**

-Instead of insisting too much about the theoretical differences between these three (a topic already covered in many articles over the internet), I prefer to highlight three use cases when each of them is particularily suitable.
+Instead of insisting too much about the theoretical differences between these three (a topic already covered in many articles over the internet), I prefer to highlight three use cases where each of them is particularily suitable.